Reasons for owning an air purifier across the world

 Different strokes for different folks.
-Or, “there are no two identical lives in the world”, as the German philosopher Gottfried Wilhelm Leibniz put it.
+Or, "There are no two identical lives in the world, as the German philosopher Gottfried Wilhelm Leibniz put it.
 No country or region in the world has the same natural environment, life style, value or culture.
 So, how does the air quality of a country or region vary from another?
 And for what reason do people buy Air Purifier?
-We’d like to share some of the answers we received from a global survey we recently carried out.
+We would like to share some of the answers we received from a global survey we recently carried out.

 India: Because every working man and woman deserves the same treatment as a president

 India holds 13 positions out of the 20 most air-polluted cities in the world.
 The US embassy placed an order for 1,850 Blueair air purifiers before President Obama visited India in 2015.
 That set an example for other embassies.
 Many Indian companies also joined the trend to improve the air quality in their office locations.
 That made offices one of the most common places for best air purifiers in India.

 Hong Kong citizens: Because we really enjoy decorating

 Hong Kong is the home to 7.3 million people, making its population density 50 times of that of Beijing and its per capital living space only 16m2.
 Yet, in the rank of the most livable cities in the world in 2015, Hong Kong was 23 positions ahead of Beijing.
 Interior decoration is probably one of the methods for Hong Kong people to increase livability in their restricted living space.
 And no wonder Hong Kong people rate methanol as the top indoor pollutant, since about 40% of methanol is converted to formaldehyde, and into products such as plastics, plywood and paints.

 Taiwanese: Because we say no to second-hand cigarette smoke